Bath-induced Zeno localization in driven many-body quantum systems: Microscopic model of the electronic spins and bath

 \subsubsection{Two-phonon processes}

 The next term in the system-bath interaction is a two-phonon process caused by the second-order interaction between the spin and the bath modes in Eq.~\eqref{eq:gtensor} involving the tensor $g^{(2)}$.
-It takes the form~\eqref{eq:Hint} where $B_i^\m$ is quadratic in the annihilation and creation operators.
-We thus have to deal with 4-point canonical averages applying Wick's theorem~\cite{coleman}.
-In the continuous limit for wavevectors and at low temperature\footnote{The Debye frequency $\Omega_{\rm D}$ must be large, \ie $\b\Omega_{\rm D}\gg1$, which is usually the case around $1$ K.}, dropping again indices and polarization vectors, we obtain
+It takes the form~\eqref{eq:Hint} where $B_i^\m$ is quadratic in the annihilation and creation operators:

+For notational convenience, we here drop some indices such as the polarization $s$ and some factors which will be reinstated later on.
+Sums over indices are implicit.
+We thus have to deal with 4-point canonical averages applying Wick's theorem~\cite{coleman}, for example